mongodb-industry-solutions/Leafy-Predictive-Maintenance/README.md

 ### Integrating Atlas Charts
 To integrate Atlas Charts, you will need to create a charts dashboard on MongoDB Atlas and copy the iframe link into the `NEXT_PUBLIC_APP_IFRAME_SRC`.
+Link the Atlas charts dashboard to machine_failures collection.
+You can create any widgets you want :)

 ## Step 3: Add some Documents in MongoDB